 Every time I’ve utilized these deals, I’ve never been able to use all of the perks that came along with it.
 Luckily the majority of them don’t expire on the day you receive them, so that means you can use them on another day or come back again and still save money.
 Some are even valid until the end of the year!
 I highly recommend signing up with Travelzoo so you don’t miss out on these incredible deals.

-What About Things to Do in Niagara Falls?
+Tips for Things to Do in Niagara Falls

 While the main draws are the Horseshoe Falls and American Falls themselves, the area offers plenty of other activities to entertain you.
-This especially comes in handy if the weather is not on your side.
-Whether it’s a frigidly cold winter day or a rainy summer afternoon, there’s plenty to do both inside and out.
+Here are my insider tips of things to do in Niagara Falls to keep you entertained during your visit.

 Remember how I mentioned travelling in the winter is the best time to visit?
 The Niagara Parks Wonder Pass is another reason to do so as you get great discounts on a number of Niagara Falls attractions.
 For just $25 per person, you’ll get access to the Journey Behind the Falls which offers the best views of Niagara Falls (well, the Horseshoe Falls) in my opinion, the Butterfly Conservatory, Floral Showhouse and the 4D adventure film called Niagara’s Fury.

 Not only this, but you’ll also get plenty of coupons.
 These include a 2-day Falls Incline pass which will take you from Table Rock up to the Fallsview Casino area and a 2-day WeGo pass which is the transportation service that operates around the main tourist area.
-You can use the WeGo to get to a number of incredible areas that are a bit off the beaten path like the Niagara Glen.
-It’s seriously not to be missed when visiting Niagara Falls!
+You can use the WeGo to get to a number of incredible areas that are a bit off the beaten path like the Niagara Glen Nature Reserve.
 This is literally savings of $40+ so you’re getting all of these attractions for less than half price.
 The only downside is it’s only available from November to April.

 In the warmer months however, there is more selection as more attractions are available.
-If you’re planning on doing a Niagara Falls boat tour via the Hornblower Boat Cruise (formerly known as Maid of the Mist) and one or two more other attractions, I highly recommend grabbing the Adventure Pass.
+If you’re planning on doing a Niagara Falls boat tour via the Hornblower Boat Cruise (formerly known as Maid of the Mist) and one or two more other attractions, I highly recommend grabbing the Niagara Parks Adventure Pass.
 It’s worth it for the money you’ll save!
 Visit the Niagara Parks website for more details.

-One last thing… a fun fact you may not know is that you can actually be in two places at once.
+A fun fact you may not know is that you can actually be in two places at once.
 All you’ll need is a quarter and your passport.
 It isn’t really advertised but the Rainbow Bridge across from Casino Niagara is pedestrian-friendly!
 Just throw a quarter in the turnstile and walk towards the US side.
-Halfway you’ll find a plaque which illustrates the exact border between the two countries – meaning you can have one foot in Niagara Falls on the American side, and one on the Canadian side.
+Halfway you’ll find a plaque that illustrates the exact border between the two countries – meaning you can have one foot in Niagara Falls on the American side, and one on the Canadian side.
 How cool is that?!
 An added bonus is the view is pretty fabulous too!

-How About Things to Do for Families in Niagara Falls?
+Things to Do for Families in Niagara Falls

 Niagara Falls and families go hand-in-hand as there is plenty to do for families of all shapes and sizes.
 The majority of the attractions mentioned above are great for families with small children, and there is plenty more to do around Clifton Hill.
 With fun houses, wax museums, bowling, mini putt and more you could easily spend one day just in Clifton Hill alone!
 Everything is also paved sidewalks and easily accessible for those with strollers.
 However, the sidewalks can get crowded in the busier months.

-What About Things to Do in Niagara Falls for Couples?
+Things to Do in Niagara Falls for Couples

 For all the lovebirds, there is plenty of romantic spots for a memorable trip.
-You can get some of the best sights of the area from the top of the Niagara Skywheel.
+You can get some of the best views of the area from the top of the Niagara Skywheel.
 Just you and your partner in crime snuggled up enjoying each other’s company and the views from your own personal little pod.
 If that doesn’t make you go aww… then you’re a tough crowd.
 Click here to purchase your tickets.

 Looking for a more easy-going, low-key adventure?
 Grab a drink and enjoy some friendly competition at the arcade!
 Go old school with some ski ball, rip up the dance floor with some Dance Dance Revolution and more at the Great Canadian Midway.
 The upstairs arcade next to the Boston Pizza is licensed so you can enjoy an adult beverage while kicking your partner’s butt… I mean, celebrating each other’s wins.
 Yes.